 First, the computer can use a parse tree along with part-of-speech tagging to extract noun phrases (shown in Step 1).
 After attaining noun phrases, the computer uses a matching algorithm to tie the noun phrases to the names of shares kept within our structured database.
 Finally, using a custom query, the computer scans the topology of the parse tree to see if it fits our general idea of a sentence talking about Net Asset Value repurchases.

 Let's use our prior NAV example to complete steps 3 and 4.
 The computer finds that Institutional shares and Investor A shares can both be "sold."
 It finds the word "redeem," but by using lemmatization and word vectors it realizes that both words are effectively the same.
 It also finds that we can "repurchase" or "buy" Investor A shares without paying a sales charge.
 Having found this information, the computer can now convert the unstructured semantics of the sentence to information in our database, and we will persist that Institutional shares can repurchase different classes, while Investor A shares can repurchase the same class only.

 Without the tools that make up NLP, it is unclear how one would parse unstructured text in an efficient way.
 Most of our clients have to deal with unstructured data in one form or another.
 It is important to have expertise in NLP to accelerate the development or configuration of tools for our client's needs.
 It is also important to realize that NLP can help us to reach untouched "treasure-troves" of information in human-readable data that we could not reach before.

-NLP represents only one of the cognitive tools in our war chest that we use to make sense of your data.
+NLP represents only one of the AI tools in our war chest that we use to make sense of your data.
 If you currently have problems with your data, feel free to ask us questions in the comments below.
-Otherwise stay tuned for more posts on our other cognitive tools in the future!
+Otherwise stay tuned for more posts on our other AI tools in the future!